-NOTE: For further information about preparing food for freezing or food storage times, check a freezer guide or reliable cookbook.
+NOTE: For further information about preparing food for freezing or storage times, contact your local Cooperative Extension Service or check a freezer guide or cookbook.

 Packaging

 The secret of successful freezing is in the packaging.
 The way you close and seal the package must not allow air or moisture in or out.
 Packaging done in any other way could cause food odor and taste transfer throughout the refrigerator and drying of frozen food.